-Additionally, you can use features like image editing, emailing, shopping, taxing, and everything else using a browser.
-Plus, many web services these days let you add a shortcut to their app on your desktop.
+You can also use features like image editing, emailing, shopping, taxing, and anything else using a browser.
+Plus, many web services now let you add a shortcut to their app on your desktop.
 So you can quickly launch your favorite apps and get right into your work.

 Also, if you believe that Chrome OS Flex might not be a good fit for you, you can always install it on a USB Drive to try it out before you fully install it on your computer.

-How to Install Chrome OS Flex on Windows
+How to Install Chrome OS Flex in Windows

-Before installing Chrome OS Flex, make sure you have an 8GB pen drive.
-You will be required to create a bootable pen drive to continue with the installation process.
+Before installing Chrome OS Flex, ensure you have an 8GB pen drive.
+You must create a bootable pen drive to continue the installation process.

 I have divided the whole installation process into two parts.
-The first part will talk about how you can download and create a bootable pen drive for Chrome OS Flex, and the second part will guide you with the installation part.
+The first part will discuss how you can download and create a bootable pen drive for Chrome OS Flex, and the second part will guide you with the installation.